TartanLlama/tartanllama.github.io/_posts/2016-11-01-default-args.md

         using type = T<Ts...>;
     };

-    //replaces the type used in a template instantiation of In at index ReplateAt with the type ReplaceWith template <size_t ReplaceAt, typename ReplaceWith, class In>
+    //replaces the type used in a template instantiation of In
+    //at index ReplateAt with the type ReplaceWith template <size_t ReplaceAt, typename ReplaceWith, class In>
     struct with_n;